Becoming successful in any profession is never a very smooth ride. Similarly, the profession of architecture does involve plenty of struggles.

 Getting The Materials to Match Superb Designs

-An area in which architects have struggled through ages is the process of specification.
+An area in which architects have struggled through the ages is the process of specification.
 Though technological advancements have made several parts of the job easier, this area is still a matter of concern.

 Searching for the perfect construction materials and finishes for transforming a design into reality often involves endless scanning of catalogs.
 Surprisingly, even Google is not much of a help, as architects tend to get lost in the search for hours.